ibm-cloud-docs/pattern-sap-on-vpc/storage-decisions.md

 ## Architecture decisions for Bare Metal storage
 {: #bare-metal-storage table}

-The following are architecture decisions for Bare Metal workloads for this design.
+The following are architecture decisions for Bare Metal storage for this design.

 | Architecture decision | Requirement | Decision | Rationale |
 | -------------- | -------------- | -------------- | -------------- |